vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 ## Build the application screen

+Now let's build the application in Peakboard.

-We want to give the user the option of chosing their flavor from a combo box.
-To fill the combo box with values we need variable list with all potential flavors.
+We want to give the user the option of choosing their flavour from a combo box.
+To fill the combo box with the appropriate values, we create a variable list with all the possible flavors.
 It's a simple list with only one column.

 ![image](/assets/2024-01-12/020.png)

 The screen is simple.
-We chose a nice background image, put the texts and put the interactive elements on the screen.
-To fill the combo box with values we need to connect it to the variable list.
-And we also give any of the three input controls a proper name, so we can address them from within our code.
+We chose a nice background image, add the text, and put the interactive elements on the screen.
+To fill the combo box with values, we connect it to the variable list.
+We also give all three input controls a proper name, so we can address them from within our code.

 ![image](/assets/2024-01-12/030.png)

 ## Build the REST call

-Lets have a look now at the code behind the submit button.
+Let's have a look now at the code behind the submit button.
 Here's what happens:

-1. The JSon string is stored in a variable with three placeholders within the string.
-They all begin with a @ character to make it easier to identify.
+1. The JSON string is stored in a variable with three placeholders within the string.
+They all begin with a `@` character, to make them easier to identify.
-2. The placeholders are relaced with the actual values that come from the three input controls of the screen.
+2. The placeholders are replaced by the actual values that come from the three input controls of the screen.
 3. This is the actual HTTP call.
-It's a POST call according to the documentation.
+It's a POST call, according to the documentation.
 We need to add two headers to make it work.
-The first header 'Authorization'.
-Here we submit he value 'Bearer <mytoken>'.
-The second header is the content type.
+    * The first header is `Authorization`.
+Here, we submit he value `Bearer <mytoken>`.
+    * The second header is `Content-Type`.
 We set it to 'application/json', otherwise HubSpot doesn't understand what to do with the string in the HTTP body.

 If this would not be a simple example, we would have to interpret the return message for any errors.
 For keep it simple we don't do this here but just write the response to the log.